HMS Tigress (1797): Career

 In 1801 Lieutenant William Davies took command of Tigress in the Baltic.

 On 20 and 21 August HMS Jamaica's boats and several vessels were involved in action in the neighbourhood of Étaples.
-On the evening of 20 August Jamaica was off Etaples when she heard cannon fire and lookouts saw a large fire.
+On the evening of 20 August, Jamaica was off Etaples when she heard cannon fire and lookouts saw a large fire.
 Captain Jonas Rose sailed to investigate, encountering Hound, which informed him that the fire came from a cargo of pitch and tar on a vessel wrecked on the coast some time previously that boats from Hound and Mallard had set on fire.
 Six flat boats had come out of Saint Valery but Hound had forced them onshore, where they still lay.
 The following morning Rose sent in boats from Jamaica, the brig sloops Hound and Gannet, and the gunbrigs Mallard and Tygress.
-As the boats went in the ships themselves provide covering fire.
-The boats brought out two launches and a flat boat 45' long and 24' wide, armed with an 8" howitzer.
+As the boats went in the ships themselves provided covering fire.
+The boats brought out two launches and a flat boat, 45' long and 24' wide, armed with an 8" howitzer.
 However, the latter later sank; the other three on shore had already been so damaged that they were irretrievable, but the landing party still did as much further damage as time permitted.
 Tigress lost one man slightly wounded.

 Disposal: "The Principal Officers and Commissioners of His Majesty's Navy" offered "Tigress, Gun Vessel 168 tons, lying at Sheerness" for sale on 20 January 1802.
 She was sold in January.